Available for giftwrap!

 There is absolutely nothing like a refreshing gulp of home-brewed root beer.
-This easy to use kit lets you brew up a goodly batch you're sure to enjoy.
+This easy to use kit lets you brew up a 2-gallon batch you're sure to enjoy.
 Makes a great project or a perfect birthday gift.

 Includes: 2 oz. root beer extract, special brewing yeast, funnel, project guide, blank labels, storage container.